Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 (BR: 1957-1972, 1976-1978)

 Adrian Gilbert and Humphrey Gilbert were built for British Railways (BR) in 1957 for the Dartmouth-Kingswear ferry service.
 The service and the two sisters passed into local authority ownership in 1972, when BR closed the Kingswear branch beyond Goodrington.
-Both boats were sold in 1976 for use on the St Mawes ferry in Cornwall, but proved unsuitable and were bought back by BR for use on the Tilbury-Gravesend ferry.
+Both boats were sold in 1976 for use on the St Mawes ferry in Cornwall.
+There is some doubt about whether either or both vessels even made it to Falmouth, but they were deemed unsuitable and were bought back by BR for use on the Tilbury-Gravesend ferry.
 They again proved unsuitable for this route, but were re-engined and offered for sale.
 Adrian Gilbert was sold to Dart Pleasure Craft, who had taken over the Dart ferry from the local authority on 1st January 1977.
 In 1985, she was re-joined by her sister Humphrey Gilbert, now the Edgcumbe Belle.
-Adrian Gilbert was sold in 1996, joining G.H. & W.G.Pill of Falmouth.
+Adrian Gilbert was sold in 1996, joining G.H. & W.G.Pill of Falmouth, apparently proving more successful on the St Mawes ferry second time around.
+Adrian Gilbert passed to Cornwall Ferries along with the St Mawes ferry route in 2003, and then to K & S Cruises as the Pride of Falmouth in 2006.

 Photo of Adrian Gilbert in BR service